UweZiegenhagen/3D-Models/README.md

 # 3D-Models

-My 3D models, made with OpenSCAD and other software
+My 3D models and lasercutter templates, made with OpenSCAD and other software